t11235813213455-t/stepik_page_object_model/README.md

-This is my repo to study Page Object Model pattern, course Automation with Selenium and Python.
+This is my repo to study *Page Object Model* pattern, course **Automation with Selenium and Python**.